 Staff work with each resident to create Person Centered Plans and goals, mark progress and evaluate where more support may be required, seeing the positive and celebrating each small step as a success.

-The residential accommodation is comfortable and attractive and comprises of two detached family homes situated on a quiet road within our extensive privately owned grounds.
+The residential accommodation is comfortable and attractive and comprises of four detached family homes situated on a quiet road within our extensive privately owned grounds.

 An example of some of our accommodation on site: